Choose a school bag for your child that is right for their size.

 Safely using a school bag

-When packing the bag, heavier items should be placed closer to your child's back, lighter items should sit further from the body.
+When you are packing the school bag, put heavier items close to your child's back.
+Lighter items should sit further from the body.

-Your child should not carry their school bag:
+Tell your child not to carry their school bag:

 - on one shoulder